miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 ### Conclusion

-In other words, I think these peak data assertions are a combination of being misleading and sour grapes.
+In other words, I think these peak data assertions are a combination of being misleading, lazy, unimaginative and sour grapes.

 **Perplexity**: Your skepticism about the "peak data" assertion made by Ilya Sutskever and Elon Musk is valid and highlights several important considerations: